KernelNewbies:

 };

 This looks very similar to today.
-The only addition is the pfn, which we can use for getting the struct page if needed.
+The only addition is the pfn, which we can use for getting the struct page if needed, the pincount and the order.
+This is 80 bytes, so we get 51 per 4KiB page.

 TBD